15 December 2021

 establishes that climate justice and sexual and reproductive health rights are

-10. Climate Investments must match the scale and urgency of the problem.
+interlinked in the human rights and empowerment framework. - Climate Investments must match the scale and urgency of the problem.

 Prioritizing women in clean energy investments, access to capital, job training, hiring,